nawani-rohit/receipt_processor_fetch/README.md

 # Receipt Processor Challenge

-This repository contains my Python-Flask solution for a take-home exam from Fetch Rewards.
+This repository contains my Go solution for a take-home exam from Fetch Rewards.
 The application processes receipts, calculates points based on a set of rules, and exposes two API endpoints.
 The project is containerized using Docker for easy deployment and testing.

 ## API Endpoints

 ### POST `/receipts/process`

 - **Description:**
-  Accepts a JSON receipt object, processes it, applies the point calculation rules, and returns a unique ID that represents the processed receipt.
+  Accepts a JSON receipt object, processes it by applying point calculation rules, and returns a unique ID representing the processed receipt.

 - **Request Payload:**
   A JSON object representing the receipt.
 For example: